jfbblue0922/JFB_ardupilot/libraries/AP_HAL_ChibiOS/hwdef/JFB200/README.md

 # JFB-200 Flight Controller

-The JFB-200 flight controller of [JAE](https://www.jae.com/Motion_Sensor_Control/eVTOL/FlightController/)
+JFB-200 flight controller of [JAE](https://www.jae.com/Motion_Sensor_Control/eVTOL/FlightController/)
 The JFB-200 consists of an octa module with a CPU and sensors—and an I/O board.
 Some of the sensors mounted on the octa module are vibration-isolated and feature built-in heaters.
 ![JFB-200 overview](JFB-200_overview.png)